|Minnesota Pharmacy Legislative Day Speakers|

 Stephen W. Schondelmeyer, PharmD, PhD, is a professor of Pharmaceutical Economics in the College of Pharmacy at the University of Minnesota, where he holds the Century Mortar Club Endowed Chair in Pharmaceutical Management and Economics.
 Dr. Schondelmeyer is also the Director of the PRIME Institute, which focuses on economic and policy analysis related to the role of pharmaceuticals and pharmacists in society.
 A leading expert on pharmaceutical economics and public policy, Dr. Schondelmeyer has spent his 40-year career working extensively on competition and pricing of drug products, affordability and access to drug therapy and pharmacists service, coverage and reimbursement policy under public and private third party programs, and pharmacy workforce trends and policy.
 His work has shaped both policy and actions related to the role of pharmaceuticals and pharmacists’ services in today’s society.
 He has served as an advisor to the U.S. Congress, to many state legislatures, and to foreign governments.
 He is often called upon by the public media as an expert on the dynamic and economic aspects of the pharmaceutical market.
 Dr. Schondelmeyer holds a BS in Pharmacy from the University of Missouri; a PharmD and clinical pharmacy residency from the University of Kentucky; and a Master’s in Public Administration and a PhD in Pharmaceutical Administration from Ohio State University.

-MS RPh BCPS, Director of Pharmacy, Mercy & Unity Hospitals, Allina Health, PATF Co-Chair
+MS, RPh, BCPS, Director of Pharmacy, Mercy & Unity Hospitals, Allina Health, Minnesota Pharmacy Alliance Co-Chair

 Jill Strykowski received her Bachelor's degree in pharmacy from the University of Wisconsin-Madison and Master of Science in Social and Administrative Pharmacy from the University of Minnesota.
 Her Master's thesis was entitled Implementation and Outcome Analysis of an Anticoagulation Clinic.
 Jill has written and lectured about various aspects of antithrombotic care; but importantly, it was through this work that she became passionate and interested in the potential of leadership of pharmacy practice.
 Jill is currently the Director of Pharmacy for Mercy Hospital and Unity Hospital in the 13-hospital Allina Health system.
 Jill has mentored PharmD-IV students and Residents for the last 15 years and has found this relationship to be the greatest joy in assisting young pharmacists in reaching their personal and professional goals.
-Jill served as president of the Minnesota Pharmacists Association In 2013-14.
-Jill has served as a co-chair for the Pharmacy Advocacy Task Force to advance legislative changes for the practice of pharmacy.
+In 2013-14, Jill served as President of the Minnesota Pharmacists Association.
+Jill has served as a co-chair for the Minnesota Pharmacy Alliance (formerly the Pharmacy Advocacy Task Force) to advance legislative changes for the practice of pharmacy.
 Jill also serves as a member of to the Dean's College of Pharmacy Advisory Board.
 Additional interests include participation in global health using the practice of pharmacy to advance health care.
 Jill has traveled with pharmacy students and residents to Peru and Tanzania to assist with the provision of pharmacy services in resource poor areas.
 Jill is also interested in health care public policy, patient safety initiatives, and new business opportunities for the profession that serve the needs of our communities through the practice of pharmacy.

 PharmD, MS, RPh, Executive Director, Minnesota Board of Pharmacy